 Concerts and Music

-Another venue where you can listen to music is the Naumburg Bandshell, which is located mid-park between 66th and 72nd Streets.
-Originally on the site of the Naumburg Bandshell stood another structure which was built in 1862 exclusively for classical music.
-The modern Naumburg Bandshell has continued that tradition of hosting classical music performances, though it has also played host to more popular music over the years.
+The Naumburg Bandshell is located mid-park between 66th and 72nd Streets.
+The modern Naumburg Bandshell replaces the original structure, which was built in 1862 exclusively for classical music, but it still continues the tradition of hosting classical music performances.
+Over the years, some more popular music events have been hosted here as well.
 You can see the schedule of the Naumburg Bandshell’s performances here.

 Sandbox Programs – Fun for the Little Ones

-If you’re taking the kids to Central Park, the Sandbox Programs will help keep them entertained by getting them to move and groove.
-The programs feature everything from sing-along music to dance performances to story-time shows that will keep them enthralled.
-These programs take place between the hours of 11:00 and 2:00 during the week at different playgrounds throughout Central Park.
-Here you can view a schedule of the Sandbox Programs.
+If you’re taking the kids to Central Park, the Sandbox Programs will get them to move and groove with everything from sing-along music to dance performances to story-time shows.
+These programs take place at different playgrounds throughout Central Park.
+See the schedule for these events on the Central Park Conservancy's event calendar.